ryanmitchell/docs-1/content/collections/pages/collections.md

 ### Constraining Depth

 A structured collection will **not** have a maximum depth unless you set one, allowing you to nest entries as deep as you like.
 Set the `max_depth` option to limit this behavior.
-Setting `max_depth: 1` will replace the tree UI with a flat, table-based UI.
+Setting the **Max Depth** option to `1` will replace the tree UI with a flat, table-based UI.

 <figure>
     <img src="/img/reorderable-entries.webp" alt="An orderable collection with max depth of 1" class="u-hide-in-dark-mode">